SUPPORT THIS SITE!

 Early concept of the Pchela spacecraft designed for military communications.
 Credit: KB Yuzhnoe

-The Strela spacecraft are used for military communications.
+The Strela spacecraft were used for military communications.
 Copyright © 2001 Anatoly Zak

 The Altair communications satellite used to relay data from other military and civilian spacecraft to the ground control stations.
 Copyright © 2000 Anatoly Zak